 Those who participated in a pension cumulation scheme should apply to the company organising the scheme who will advise whether you will be awarded an annuity (see Jargon busters) or whether you may withdraw the total accumulated sum in a lump-sum or in instalments.

-Social assistance old-age pensions depend on the social assistance pension base set by the Government and the coefficient which, depending on the group of people, may amount to 0.9 or 1 (EUR 117 or EUR 130).
+Social assistance old-age pensions depend on the social assistance pension base set by the Government and the coefficient which is 1 (EUR 140).

 Social assistance pensions are payable from the date of entitlement.
-They may be granted retroactively up to 12 months preceding the submission of all the necessary documents to the municipal administration.
+They may be granted retroactively up to 6 months preceding the submission of all the necessary documents to the local SoDra.

 These links will help you find out what your rights are.
 These are not European Commission websites and may not necessarily reflect the views of the Commission: